 Did you know that coconuts contain healthy fiber and lauric acid which is so beneficial for our health?
-Yes, they also contain a lot of fat, but it’s healthy fat which won’t make you fat.
-To learn more about lauric acid and its health benefits check out this article.
+Yes, they also contain a lot of fat, but it’s a healthy fat that won’t make you fat.
+To learn more about lauric acid and its health benefits, check out this article.

 The three ingredients used in these coconut truffles are:

 - Coconut Butter – It’s also known as coconut manna!
 Made from desiccated coconut (also known as shredded unsweetened coconut).
 I often make my own coconut butter.
 Read below how it can be done.
 You could also replace a part of the coconut butter with cashew butter.

 - Shredded unsweetened coconut – You could also use coconut flakes and process them in a food processor or blender for a few seconds.

 - Maple Syrup – Any other liquid sweetener like agave syrup, brown rice syrup, date syrup, etc. is fine.
 If you use 100% pure maple syrup, the coconut balls will be paleo-friendly!

 You can put an almond inside each coconut ball (optional) if you want a similar taste to Raffaello candy.